 Right!
 Normal service is resumed as I charge out of my curmudgeonly corner wielding my philosophical axe.
 What’s for the chop this time: all the soft-arsed fluffy misappropriation of that bloody word Compassion.

 Notice, I’m not saying there’s no such thing as Compassion, my real beef is that I don’t think the proselytes really understand what the word actually means.
-I’ve read around and around loads of blogs, articles and even sludged my way through a couple of books – mostly written by middle-class Buddha Botherers – and when you get through to the meaning that these Compassionistas are attempting to convey, it’s all kinds of things.
+As the only toddler in a 1970 yoga class, I’ve waded through easterly oriented happyclappy, most of my life.
+More recently, I’ve read around and around loads of articles, blogs, videos, some old books and even sludged my way through a couple of new books – mostly written by middle-class Buddha Botherers – and when you get through to the meaning that these Compassionistas are attempting to convey, it’s all kinds of things.
 I expect the Dali Lama (or Dai as we call him in Wales) has to carry some blame for this, as there are a million quotes attributed to him, with that C word.

 The Tibetan term for Compassion is nying je, which for Dai, connotes love, affection, kindness, gentleness, generosity of spirit and warm-heartedness.
 People with these traits want to help others who suffer.
-But Nying je is not a literal translation, so in this sense Compassion is being used as an umbrella term for many things.
-There’s a whole philosophy in there about love and respect and Dai says that we simply cannot escape these necessities of life.
+But Nying je is not a literal translation, so in this sense Compassion is being used as an umbrella term.
+The Compassionistas abuse this to refer to anything remotely nice, in a whimsical afternoon tea, sort of way.
+However, as far as the monks are concerned, there’s a whole philosophy in here about love and respect and Dai says that we simply cannot escape these necessities of life.

 “This, then, is my true religion, my simple faith.
 In this sense, there is no need for temple or church, for mosque or synagogue, no need for complicated philosophy, doctrine or dogma.
 Our own heart, our own mind, is the temple.
 The doctrine is compassion.
 Love for others and respect for their rights and dignity, no matter who or what they are: ultimately these are all we need.”Dali Lama